toyxyz/AdverseCleaner/README.md

 No GPU is needed.
 Each 1024px image only need less than 3 seconds on my laptop CPU.

+# Update

+2023/03/28 – Seems that using guided filter is not safe enough because the guidance already has adversarial noise in it; the guided filter may bring the adversarial noise back.
+Perhaps a ‘safer’ idea is to use some other things to process the initial anisotropic filtered image.
+I will try some random ideas when I have free time but it seems that I do not have so much free time recently.

 # Run

     conda env create -f environment.yaml